Blog post: 2 minute read

 I consider this to be advanced end-user training for Office 365.
 I would only give this training once end-users are comfortable using the basic tools across the Office 365 service such as Mail, OneDrive for Business, Skype for Business, SharePoint and all of the Office clients.

 [UPDATE October 31, 2017] An innovative idea for approaching this type of training is to build a Data Protection Adoption Center in your Office 365 tenant.
-Read a recent blog post where I talk about ideas for building your own: O365 Data Protection: Information Worker Adoption.
+Read my blog post, O365 Data Protection: Information Worker Adoption, where I talk about ideas for building your own.

 There are roles/role groups within an Office 365 tenant you can use to assign targeted permissions within the Security & Compliance centre to accomplish some of the items above.